MatiKohan/Gloat/README.md

 ## Usage

-In db_mockup directory there are candidates, jobs and skills mockups to play with the app.
+* In db_mockup directory there are candidates, jobs and skills mockups to play with the app.

-Set maximum number of candidates to be returned per job.
+* Set maximum number of candidates to be returned per job.

-Run app.
+* Run locally.

 ## Owner